ormenesse/model-serving-framework/README.md

 # model-serving-framework
 A kubernetes way to serve automatically your models.
 No bureaucracy.

-This project is inteded to autoserve machine learning models, or any ETL project you may like on the go.
+This project is intended to autoserve machine learning models, or any ETL project you may like on the go.
 On the docker version, the user must have a github repository with 'n' folders containing 'n' ML Models or ETL's.
 The container/pod will everyday update it's own code and serve your models automatically.
 Each folder in your repository must have a class named as etls.py (extract, transform, load and score) and it must contain 'transform_predict()' method, note that it must return a dict structure.